nao1215/sqly/README.md

 The sqly has **sqly-shell**.
 You can interactively execute SQL with sql completion and command history.
 Of course, you can also execute SQL without running the sqly-shell.

-Official documentation for users & developers: [https://nao1215.github.io/sqly/](https://nao1215.github.io/sqly/)
+- Official documentation for users & developers: [https://nao1215.github.io/sqly/](https://nao1215.github.io/sqly/)
+- Alternative tool created by the same developer: [simple terminal UI for DBMS & local CSV/TSV/LTSV](https://github.com/nao1215/sqluv)

 > [!WARNING]
 > The support for JSON is limited.
 There is a possibility of discontinuing JSON support in the future.